LakerShot/Vanilla-JS-Slider/README.md

 # Vanilla-JS-Slider
-Tiny slider build with Parcel bunlder [scss/js]
+Tiny slider build with Parcel bunlder [scss/js].
+This slider Do not use UI libs.

 The way it look's like) 👇🏼